karthicware/StudyMate/docs/epics/epic-1-story-implementation-order.md

 ### If Story 1.14a is NOT complete:
 - ⛔ Cannot start: 1.15, 1.16, 1.17 (routing depends on tests)
+- ⛔ Cannot start: 1.2.1, 1.14b (require 1.14a fixes first)
 - ✅ Can start: All backend stories (1.1-backend, 1.4-backend, 1.7-backend, etc.)

+### If Story 1.14a IS complete:
+- ✅ Can start: 1.2.1 (Fix OwnerRegisterComponent tests - quick win)
+- ✅ Can start: 1.14b (Create Router test utilities)
+- ✅ Recommended: Do 1.2.1 + 1.14b before 1.15-1.17 for test infrastructure

 ### If Story 1.17 is NOT complete:
 - ⛔ Cannot start: Any frontend feature pages